Save to your scrapbook

 2 tsp milk

-2. Heat the butter and oil in a large pan and gently cook the leeks for 5 minutes until softened and caramelised.
-Add the thyme and garlic, fry for a further minute then add the mushrooms and fry for 5 minutes more until softened.
+2. Heat the butter and oil in a large saucepan and gently cook the leeks for 5 minutes until softened and caramelised.
+Add the thyme and garlic, fry for 1 minute then add the mushrooms and fry for 5-8 minutes more until softened and any liquid has evaporated.
 Remove from the heat, stir in the chestnuts and leave to cool.

-3. Tip the cooled mixture into a large bowl and stir through the cheese and spinach.
-Lay a large sheet of clingfilm on the work surface and tip the mixture into the middle.
-Mould into a rough log shape then roll up tightly in the clingfilm to make a 26cm-long cylinder.
-Chill for 1 hour until firm.
+3. Tip the cooled mixture into a large bowl and stir through the goat's cheese and spinach.
+Lay a large sheet of baking parchment on the work surface and tip the mixture into the middle.
+Mould into a rough log shape, then roll up tightly in the parchment to make a 26cm-long cylinder.
+Chill until firm.